WHO: Students Ages 6-18, Students will be divided into Upper and Lower Forms

-WHAT: Two sessions per month of Handicrafts, Music, Performing, Fine Arts, Literacy Skills, Skill Development, and Habits
+WHAT: Two sessions per term of Handicrafts, Scouting, Performing, Visual Arts, Literacy and Logic Skills, Music, and Habits.

 WHERE: Loft & Field Farm

 WHEN: Every other Friday 9:00am-12:30pm, see calendar

 MATERIALS FEE: For ages 10+: $2 for a composition notebook for a commonplace book (or bring your own), bring cash or check to purchase at Check-In desk.

 HOW PAYMENT WORKS: Payments for classes will be charged immediately upon signing up.
 Payments are collected before the next term’s classes begin and will automatically continue until the end of the school year or cancel any time.
 No refunds.

 BONUS: When you sign up for any local class, your family automatically gets a Loft & Field Membership.
 Memberships include access to the Living Books Library, parent support, early sign-ups, and more.
 They will expire June 16th, 2023.
 If you’d like the benefits of membership without taking local classes, we have a “Membership Only” option on our Enroll page.
 Read more about the many benefits of a Loft & Field membership here.

 See the Art Day AM Program time schedule here.

 Charlotte Mason Habits & Prayer – We start our day thinking about our personhood and the kind of people we are becoming by studying Charlotte Mason’s list of habits.
 Habits we will study include: attention, managing one’s own body, kindness, self-control, courtesy, diligence, reverence, regularity, self-discipline in habits, meekness, truthfulness, accuracy, imagining, fortitude, cleanliness, remembering, patience, reflection & meditation.
 Taught by Ms. Stephanie.
 (20 minutes)